Strategy11/formidable-forms/readme.txt

 * New: Show a warning when leaving the builder page with unsaved changes.
 * Fix: Make any multiselect dropdowns in admin settings accessible.
 * Fix: aria-invalid attribute was missing on elements for accessibility.

-= 4.07 =
-* New: Use frm_inline_success for the form class in the customized HTML to move the success message next to the submit button. "frm_inline_success frm_alignright_success" will right-align the message.
-* Tweak: Improve the form listing page and entry listings page when nothing has been created.
-* Fix: Update the recaptcha for better reliability to catch more spam.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>